hathibelagal-dev/instantpolyglot/docs/eng/Gothic.md

 1. Crimean Gothic: A dialect spoken by the Crimean Goths until the late 18th century.
 It's known from a wordlist compiled in the 16th century and shows some divergences from Biblical Gothic.

-2. The "Skeireins": A Gothic commentary on the Gospel of John that shows some linguistic differences from Wulfila's Bible translation, possibly representing a different dialect or a later stage of the language.
+2. The “Skeireins”: A Gothic commentary on the Gospel of John that shows some linguistic differences from Wulfila's Bible translation, possibly representing a different dialect or a later stage of the language.

 ## Gothic Influence on Other Languages

 While Gothic itself became extinct, it left traces in other languages:

 1. Spanish: Some Gothic loanwords entered Spanish during the Visigothic rule of the Iberian Peninsula.
-Examples include **rico** ("rich") from Gothic **reiks**, and **guardar** ("to guard") from Gothic **wardjan**.
+Examples include **rico** (“rich”) from Gothic **reiks**, and **guardar** (“to guard”) from Gothic **wardjan**.

-2. Italian: Some Gothic words entered Italian, such as **arredo** ("furniture") from Gothic **rēds** ("counsel, advice").
+2. Italian: Some Gothic words entered Italian, such as **arredo** (“furniture”) from Gothic **rēds** (“counsel, advice”).

 3. Balkan languages: The Gothic presence in the Balkans left some traces in local languages.
-For example, Romanian **nasture** ("button") is thought to come from Gothic **nati-saurs** ("net-thread").
+For example, Romanian **nasture** (“button”) is thought to come from Gothic **nati-saurs** (“net-thread”).

 ## Sample Texts